Gain > Train > Retain

 Yes, really.

-I don’t ask them to complete a 3 month discipleship course before they can volunteer.
-I don’t ask them to tithe for a minimum of six months before they can serve.
+I don’t ask them to complete a 3-month discipleship course before they can volunteer.
+I don’t ask them to tithe for 6 months before they can serve.

 In fact, I do all I can to get newcomers involved because not only does this give them a feeling of importance, it helps them belong.
 They’re plugged in and a part of a team.

-When churches are small, the leader finds himself greeting people at the door, leading worship, preaching, serving tea and coffee.
+When churches are small, the leader finds himself greeting people at the door, leading worship, preaching and serving tea and coffee.

 It’s easy to get into the “If a job’s worth doing, it’s worth doing myself” mentality.

-In the short-term it’s easier and quicker just to do it yourself, but longer term this’ll put a cap and hinder church growth.
+In the short term, it’s easier and quicker just to do it yourself, but longer term this’ll put a cap on and hinder church growth.

 Step back and allow others to take on roles and responsibilities.
-Invest time, cultivate your patience in training others.
+Invest time and cultivate your patience in training others.
 There needs to be a shift in how we invest in people.

 Rather than getting individual people to do ministry, we have to begin building teams who do the ministry.